Skip to content

 Skill Tools

 Gemini Scribe supports an extensible skills system based on the agentskills.io specification.
 Skills are self-contained packages of instructions that give the agent specialized knowledge and workflows.
+If you're wondering whether to use a skill or a custom prompt, see the comparison in the Skills guide.

 How Skills Work

-Skills are stored in your plugin state folder at gemini-scribe/skills/.
+Skills are stored in your plugin state folder at gemini-scribe/Skills/.
 Each skill is a directory containing a SKILL.md file with instructions the agent can load on demand.
 The agent automatically knows which skills are available — their names and descriptions are included in every agent session.

 When the agent encounters a task that matches an available skill, it will activate the skill to load its full instructions before proceeding.